greg1904/simple_brightness_app/README.md

-Simple brightness tray app - must be run with
+## Simple Brightness Adjustmend App

+run with:
 python3 main.py

-requires DDCUTIL installed
+- requires DDCUTIL installed
+- uses XApp for TrayIcon - might not work without Linux Mint

+### Features
-clicking on the icon brings up options for changing the monitors brightness through DDCUTIL in 25% steps
+clicking on the icon brings up options for changing the monitors brightness through DDCUTIL in 25% steps (also on a per MonitorBasis)